alextok/dbsc-discussions/README.md

 Note over W, P: IdP life...
 B->>I: Any request
-Note over I, B: Sec-Session-HelperIdList can be returned on any IDP response I->>B: Any response<br/>Sec-Session-HelperIdList: [HelperId1, HelperId2], HelperCacheTime B->>B: Cache HelperId for IDPURL for HelperCacheTime
+I->>B: Any response<br/>Sec-Session-HelperIdList: [HelperId1, HelperId2], HelperCacheTime
+B->>B: Cache HelperId for IDPURL for HelperCacheTime